 Please note: Only two classes may be forgiven, and decisions cannot be revoked.
 Once completed the student can go to South Carolina’s Registrar’s website to complete the necessary form for grade forgiveness.

 You are able to do so, but under certain situations you are able to take courses at a non-UofSC institution or you are only permitted to take courses at South Carolina and the regional UofSC campuses.
 The situations are as follows:

 At or above a 3.0 total institutional GPA students are allowed to take courses at any higher education institution that offers the equivalent course(s) the student needs to take to meet their progression requirements.

 Below a 3.0 total institutional GPA students are only allowed to take courses at UofSC-Columbia and the regional UofSC campuses.
 This is so students are able to take the needed course(s) and also boost their total institutional GPA to meet their progression requirements for the Darla Moore School of Business.

 Once the total institutional GPA requirement is met then students are allowed to take courses at any higher education institution that offers the equivalent course(s).

 After all progression requirements are met then students can declare their specific major within the school of business.
-The only exception is the International Business program.
+The only exception is the international business program.
 Students must apply for that specific major.
-Students interested in the International Business major will receive infor-mation via their USC email, as well as be able to check the Darla Moore School of Business Facebook page in the spring semester of their freshmen year for more details on the application process.
+Students interested in the international business major will receive information via their South Carolina email, as well as be able to check the Darla Moore School of Business Facebook page in the spring semester of their freshmen year for more details on the application process.
 The application will be due at the completion of the spring term.